 - Alt text of all images

-Placing your keyword in these strategic locations will help the search engine understand the content on the page so that page can rank higher for that keyword.
+Placing your keyword in these strategic locations will help the search engine understand the content on the page so that the page can rank higher for that keyword.

 DON’T: Overuse Keywords